vespoli/front-end-development-conventions/README.md

         p.more
             a(href="#") Read More

-Be sparse with your tags.
-At the same time, use common sense.
-Don't over condense
+Be sparse with your tags but the same time, use common sense.
+Don't over condense.

 #### Structure Vs. Semantic
 Don't mix structural containers (grid elements) and semantic ones.
 Also, grid classes should never have additional classes to be used as "hooks"